pterodactyl/documentation/community/installation-guides/panel/ubuntu2004.md

 systemctl start php8.0-fpm
 ```

-### Nginx
+### Nginx Configuration
-Please check our [tutorial](/tutorials/creating_ssl_certificates.md) on generating SSL certificates for more information.

-#### SSL Configuration
-Follow [this guide](/panel/1.0/webserver_configuration.html) to have NGINX working with Pterodactyl, choose whether using Nginx with or without SSL.
+Follow [this guide](/panel/1.0/webserver_configuration.html) to setup Nginx for Pterodactyl, choose whether to use Nginx with or without SSL.

 ### Redis Setup
 The default Redis install is perfectly fine for the panel.
 If you have Redis already in use you may want to look into